C4Q/AC-Android/cohort_5.4/unit_01/homework/homework_01_02.md

 Example:

 ```
 You wake up and find yourself in a room so dark that you can't see anything.
 You hear a strange noise on the other side.
 Do you want to investigate it?
 (Y or N)
 > Y

 You walk closer to the sound.
-As you approach it, you feel something drip from the ceiling on your shoulder.
+As you approach it, you feel something -
+a drip from the ceiling on your shoulder.
 Keep going?
 > Y

 You keep walking.
-Suddenly the floor disappears in front of you and you fall into a pit and perish.
+Suddenly the floor disappears in front of you and you...
+Fall into a pit and perish.
 GAME OVER!!!
 ```

 ### Requirements

 This assignment is fairly open-ended, so be creative with your game ideas and have fun!
 However, the completed submission should include each of the following requirements:

-- Accept input from the user with a `Scanner` object.
+- Accept input from the user with a `Scanner` object
-- At least one `if`/`else-if`/`else` type control structure and one `switch` statement.
+- At least one `if`/`else-if`/`else` type control structure, AND one `switch` statement
-- At least one `while` loop and one `for` loop.
+- At least one `while` loop, AND one `for` loop
+- All of the above should exist in methods
+- At least one `class` and one `interface`

 ### Additional factors

 - Your game should be able to run to completion without noticeable bugs or crashes.
-- Code should be organized into methods as appropriate to demonstrate good modularization and code reuse.
+- Code should be organized into methods and classes as appropriate to demonstrate good modularization and code reuse.
 - All submitted code should be formatted as defined by the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

 This is an individual assignment, so each student will be responsible for submitting their own original game.